 This guy didn’t know sh** — quite literally.

 After you’ve traveled all over the creation, battling and dodging a few bugs, you come to know a few things.
 Or at least you think you know a few things.
 Or your readers think you know a few things.
-And they send you emails asking some very good questions over and over again about how to travel the world and avoid and treat various illnesses.
+And they send you emails asking some very good questions over and over again about how to travel the world and avoid and treat various common illnesses.

 Then finally one day, you write down the answers to their questions and you put it in one place.